neoviki/backupNrestore/README.md

 ## Backup and Restore Website

 Utility to backup and restore a webite.
-This utility can backup `any website with maximum of 4 databases.
+This utility can backup `any website with maximum of 4 database tables.

 ## Quick Install